weironiottan/FindEDMShowsVegasReact/README.md

 <!-- PROJECT LOGO -->
 <br />

-<h3 align="center">Find EDM Shows/DJS in Las Vegas Website</h3>
+<h3 align="center">Find EDM Shows/DJs in Las Vegas</h3>

   <p align="center">
-    This Web App shows all the clubs in Las Vegas that host edm events.
+    This Web App shows all the clubs in Las Vegas that host EDM Events.
 Want to find what date a particular DJ plays at which Clubs?
     You can search by Club Name, Artist Name, Date or just get all the events for all clubs that play EDM Music!
     <br />
     <a href="https://github.com/weironiottan/FindEDMShowsVegasReact"><strong>Explore the docs »</strong></a>